 Bridge Rectifier Stage:

-The rectification stage consists of 4 diodes rated at 400V peak / 280V RMS and 6 ampere.
+The rectification stage consists of 4 diodes rated at 400V peak / 280V RMS at 6 ampere and this can handle frequency up to 4 MHz according to its datasheet.
 A 10uF capacitor rated at 400V smooth the high voltage and gives a constant 220VDC which is to be fed to H-bridge stage to get alternating current output.

 IC 555 – 50Hz generator: